jonggyujang0123/M2SODAI/README.md

 To encourage related research, we will provide datasets upon your request.
 Please fill out [this form](https://forms.gle/An6AaxPVEgWc75ad7).
 We ask for your information only to ensure that the dataset is used for **non-commercial purposes**.
-I will give you access authority within 24 hours.
+I will give you access authority within 1~2 days.
 If not, please remind me again.

 Do not provide this dataset to third parties or post it publicly anywhere.